mike-seyoum-3/Sprint-Challenge--JavaScript/README.md

 new Binding this Keyword constructs a new objects, when a function is invoked as a constructor function using the new keyword word this points to the new object that's created.

 5. Why do we need super() in an extended class?

-The main reason we need super() is we can explicitly call a super constructor the argument less constructor (super()) will be called.
-This means you have to call a specific constructor yourself if there's no reachable argument-less constructor of the super class.

 Super() is an abstraction of creating the parent object. passes the attributes back up to the parent.

 ## Project Set up